qmacro/teched-jq-talk/README.md

 The btp CLI can emit for humans, or for machines (or scripts or further processing in a normal UNIX style pipeline).
 The output format for machines is JSON, and is requested with the option `--format json`.

-Taking the information about geographical regions (datacentre locations), we can ask for that information and get human readable output like this:
+Taking the information about geographical regions (data centre locations), we can ask for that information and get human readable output like this:

 ```shell
 ; btp list accounts/available-region